uwcse510/web-cse510-sp17/calendar.md

         Select two to review, focusing on papers that are most likely to correspond to the contribution style(s) relevant in your project.
         You should not focus on the details of these papers, but rather their organization of the research and how it is presented.
-        We surface them to provide concrete examples of the contributions, but our in-class discussion will focus on Wobbrock's paper.
+        We surface them to provide concrete examples of the contributions, but our in-class discussion will focus on the framing papers.

         ### Empirical Papers
         <ul class="readings" markdown="block">